 Pay and other benefits

-How to Apply?
+How to apply

-Applicants for the fellowship should submit the following:
+Applicants should submit

-- a resume and law school transcript
+- a law school transcript

 - a list of references, including contact information